 The ‘Charity/ eBay’ Pile

 This clothing pile should be dedicated to clothes that are in good condition but, unfortunately, no longer reflect your personal style or make you feel good about yourself.
 Also, please, please, please put any items with ‘potential’ here.
 You know what I mean – the “I will wear this when I buy [insert any item that deep down, you know you are unlikely to buy]” or “I need to lose a bit of weight before I wear this” item.
-They are just taking up (wasteful) space in your wardrobe and could be loved by someone else.
+They are just cluttering up space in your wardrobe and could be properly loved by someone else.

 The ‘Keepsake’ Pile

 Have you picked up your graduation dress?
 Or the first designer bag you bought which is now, unfortunately, outdated?
 Or even your hareem elephant pants you purchased whilst travelling around Thailand?
 Now, this is a hard one as they’re all pieces which hold sentimental value however, you don’t wear them on a regular basis.
 The good news is that you don’t have to get rid of them (if you don’t want to) but all I ask is that you store them outside of your everyday wardrobe.
 Instead, place them in the loft or in a random spare cupboard.
 Your wardrobe should only contain items that you wear regularly.
 Please, no clutter – even if it’s a keepsake.

 Now, every person owns items of clothing that leave them on the fence.
 However, whenever you stumble across one of these items, I suggest that you try it on and see how it fits.
 Now, look at yourself in the mirror.
 How does it make you feel?
 Can you make at least three outfits out of this item?
 (This is my general clothing rule.)
 This should make your decision easier but if it still doesn’t, then there are the following undecided piles:

 The ‘Out of Sight, Possibly Out of Mind’ Pile